Looking at pictures of the house on Linwood was too much for Stacie McKinney.

 Three years later, with the property a boarded-up shell, the city of Detroit spent $20,400 in taxpayer money to demolish it — nearly seven times the amount for which it was foreclosed.

 McKinney’s case is not unique.
-From 2014 through August of this year, Detroit spent at least $23 million in federal and local funds to demolish 1,300 houses that were occupied and tax-foreclosed within that period — more than twice the back taxes owed on each property, on average.
+According to a Deadline Detroit analysis, from 2014 through August of this year, Detroit spent at least $23 million in federal and local funds to demolish 1,300 houses that were occupied and tax-foreclosed within that period — more than twice the back taxes owed on each property, on average.
 Another $5 million was spent demolishing 300 more houses that may have been occupied.
 To conduct its analysis, Deadline Detroit relied on data from the city of Detroit, Wayne County Treasurer, and Motor City Mapping property survey of 2014.

 The delinquent taxes — an average of about $8,000 per house, based on the approximately 1,100 properties for which data was available — went largely unrecouped, as the majority of houses did not sell at the subsequent county treasurer’s auction.
 Instead, they entered government ownership to await demolition — a burden to be borne by taxpayers.